maxpepperdine/eds213-discussion-NTL-LTER/README.md

 |   └── NTL-LTER_data_visualization.qmd   # script to create data visualizations of the cleaned data
 ├── .gitignore                            # files to ignore when pushing to GitHub ├── README.md                             # description of repository
+├── dep_env_req.txt                       # list of dependencies and environments used for the project
 ```

 ### Data access